paras941/Web-dev-Learning/README.md

 # Javascript

-#DATA TYPES AND VARIABLES
+# DATA TYPES AND VARIABLES

 Variables in JavaScript: var vs let

 JavaScript provides different ways to declare variables: var, let, and const.
 This project demonstrates the differences between var and let.

-# 1. var (Old way of declaring variables)
+📌 1. var (Old way of declaring variables)

 Scope → Function-scoped (accessible only inside the function where it is declared).